Let’s face it, continuous delivery can put a lot of pressure on technical teams.

 With AB Tasty, data teams can comfortably analyze feature performance in a visual dashboard, set goals, and track them with real-time reports.

 This way, they can ensure that the results align with business goals and find new ways to improve the product.

 Finally, feature flags and progressive rollouts eliminate the need for staging servers and prevent inaccurate data.
 As a result, data teams can fruitfully improve the software by making appropriate data-driven decisions.

 Software developers should focus on building functionality, not fixing bugs from previous versions, and doing rollbacks.

 Working with feature flags can also be very time-consuming, as software engineers shouldn’t lose track of the flags’ status.
-Especially with large teams, the risk of unnecessary errors creeping into the software increases.
-Developers neglect feature flags due to the time pressure and perhaps no longer use them at all.
+Moreover, the risk of unnecessary errors creeping into the software increases when working with large teams.
+As a result, developers may be discouraged from using feature flags due to the time pressure and perhaps no longer use them at all.